Resilience - for teens

 - Don’t give up.
 Everyone has to deal with a crisis from time to time.
-Just go into ‘automatic mode’ and work your way through it.
-Things will get better.
+Remember that things will get better.
 It isn’t easy, but you do get through eventually.

 - Change is here to stay – accept it!
 Of course, it’s unsettling when you feel comfortable with something, then it all changes.
 Try to see change as a chance to alter the future, not the end of the world as you know it!

 - Make long-term goals, then work out the steps you have to take to achieve them.

 - Set these steps as your short-term goals, and work your way through all the short-term goals that will get you where you want to be.

 - Remember that being realistic doesn’t mean accepting that things can't be better.
 As you reach each goal, you can aim higher.

 - Face up to problems.
 Think about how you can solve them instead of wishing that they would go away.